ColmPurcell/CI-PP1-WicklowHeatherHoney/README.md

 ![About Us feature](assets/docs/about-us-home.png)

-These sections contains text featuring links and an assocciated image.
+These sections contain text featuring links and an associated image.
 They are fully responsive depending on screen size.
-On large screens they appear as two colums and two rows, with text on the left followed by the image, then image on the left followed by text.
+On large screens they appear as two columns and two rows, with text on the left followed by the image, then image on the left followed by text.
 On smaller screens they appear in one column with text followed by the image.

 ### Google Map iframe: